 Slovakia, officially known as the Slovak Republic, is located in the centre of Europe and is one of the continent's most attractive locations for doing business.

-A stable legal environment, access to European Union (EU) markets and EU funds, improved transport corridors, funds, improved transport corridors, improved technology and common currency have made it an attractive location for foreign investors.
+A stable legal environment, access to European Union (EU) markets and EU funds, improved transport corridors, improved technology and common currency have made it an attractive location for foreign investors.
 Key sectors of the economy include information and communication technology (ICT), financial and insurance services, automotive industry, electricity and gas supply, public administration and mining.
-It ranked 29th for the complexity of its business environment, according to TMF Group's 2022 'Global Business Complexity Index'.
-Slovakia is a member of international organisations, such as the EU, the Organization for Economic and Cooperative Development (OECD), and the World Trade Organization (WTO).
+It ranked for the complexity of its business environment, according to TMF Group's 2023 'Global Business Co kity Index'.
+Slovakia is a member of international orga ns, such as the EU, the Organization nomic a erative Development (OECD), and the gani on (WTO).